-In connection with each agency's own program requirements, an Issuer shall also be permitted to repurchase a loan from a pool if the borrower is approved for a trial modification and the loan is in a continuous period of default for 90 days or more.
-Until the loan is repurchased from the pool, however, the Issuer remains obligated to make full payments of principal and interest to investors, as required by the security.
+In connection with each agency's own program requirements, an Issuer shall also be permitted to buy out a loan from a pool if the borrower is approved for a trial modification, completes any required trial payment plan, and the loan is in a continuous period of default for 90 days or more.
+For purposes of this requirement, the loan is considered to be in a continuous period of default each day that the loan is subject to a trial payment plan.
+Please note that the Issuer may not execute a loan modification agreement altering the terms of the loan until after the loan is bought out.
+The Issuer remains obligated to make full payments of principal and interest to investors, as required by the security while the loan remains pooled.

-(2) Requirements for repurchases of loans in non-monetary default
+(2) Requirements for buying out loans in non-monetary default

-If a loan comes into default other than for non-payment, i.e. a covenant default, and the default continues for 90 days or more without curing, the loan may be repurchased following the procedures listed below.
+If a loan comes into default other than for non-payment, i.e. a covenant default, and the default continues for 90 days or more without curing, the loan may be bought out following the procedures listed below.

-(3) Procedures for Repurchase.
+(3) Procedures for Loan Buyout

-The Issuer shall repurchase any pooled loan for an amount equal to 100 percent of the loan RPB, less the principal payments advanced by the Issuer on the loan.
-The repurchased loan's principal amount must be included in the payment made to security holders following the reporting month in which the loan was removed.
-The removed loan must not be included in the RPB reported in the month in which the proceeds of the repurchase are paid to security holders.
+The Issuer shall buy out any pooled loan for an amount equal to 100 percent of the loan RPB, less the principal payments advanced by the Issuer on the loan.
+The bought out loan's principal amount must be included in the payment made to security holders following the reporting month in which the loan was removed.
+The removed loan must not be included in the RPB reported in the month in which the proceeds of the buyout are paid to security holders.